jillesvangurp/jsonj/README.md

 There are several reasons why you might like jsonj

 - it provides really convenient builder classes for quickly constructing json datastructures without going through the trouble of having to create model classes for your particular flavor of json, piecing together lists, maps, and other types and then serializing those, or generally having to do a lot of type casts, generics juggling.
 JsonJ makes this very easy.
-- it provides powerful extensions to the Collections API that makes extracting things from lists and nested dictionaries very easy.
+- it provides powerful extensions to the Collections API that makes extracting things from lists and nested dictionaries a lot easier.
 - it's memory efficient: you can squeeze millions of json objects in a modest amout of RAM.
 This is nice if you are doing big data processing projects.
 If you've ever had to worry about fitting gigantic hashmaps or huge amounts of strings in memory, you might appreciate some of these optimizations.
 - it's simple to use and lacks the complexity of other solutions.